Vitamins and Dietary Supplements for Healthy Teeth

 To strengthen teeth and gums, it is necessary not only to eat fully but also to consider, that some vitamins and minerals can not be properly digested without certain rules.

 Minerals for Healthy Teeth

-In childhood, fluoride promotes proper formation of teeth and helps adults to resist caries and fight dangerous bacteria.
-A lot of fluorides is found in black and green tea, mackerel and tuna, walnuts, onions, garlic and mineral water.
+In childhood, fluoride promotes the proper formation of teeth and helps adults to resist caries and fight dangerous bacteria.
+A lot of fluorides are found in black and green tea, mackerel and tuna, walnuts, onions, garlic, and mineral water.

 Vitamins for Healthy Teeth

 Vitamin A. The healing of inflamed gums contributes to vitamin A, which supports the soft tissue of the gum.
-Food sources of vitamin A include: beef, liver, milk, cheese, eggs.
+Food sources of vitamin A include beef, liver, milk, cheese, and eggs.

 Vitamin B. This vitamin is vital for maintaining the health of teeth and gums.
-Deficiency of vitamin B can lead to increased sensitivity of gums and toothache.
-Vitamin B can be found in meat, fish, mushrooms, but it is recommended to add nutritional supplements to your diet to satisfy even the daily requirement for vitamin B.
+A deficiency of vitamin B can lead to increased sensitivity of gums and toothache.
+Vitamin B can be found in meat, fish, and mushrooms, but it is recommended to add nutritional supplements to your diet to satisfy even the daily requirement for vitamin B.